CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 ### Task 5.1: Create a Front Door for your application

-Configure Azure Front Door to direct user traffic based on the lowest latency between the two Web App's origins.
+Configure Azure Front Door to direct user traffic based on the lowest latency between the two Web Apps' origins.
 You'll also secure your Azure Front Door with a Web Application Firewall (WAF) policy.

 1. In the Azure portal, search for **Front Door (1)** and select **Front Door and CDN profiles (2)** from the results.